-Anand Singh assault case: Congress MLA Ganesh to reach Bidadi today
+Anand Singh assault case: Congress MLA Ganesh sent to judicial custody for 14 days

-Bengaluru, Feb 21: Security has been heightened outside Bidadi Police station on Thursday where cops will record the statement of Congress MLA JN Ganesh arrested in connection with fellow Congress MLA Anand Singh assault case.
+Bengaluru, Feb 21: Congress MLA JN Ganesh, accused of attempt to murder of fellow legislator Anand Singh, is remanded in Judicial Custody for 14 days on Thursday.

 Congress MLA from Kampli JN Ganesh was arrested by Bidadi police in Gujarat on Wednesday.
 He is said to have been tracking police movement through followers and friends.